Finding a graduate job as an international student in the UK is painful.

 • University of British Columbia (Wide variety of business cases)

-Just like interviews, the best way to improve is by regular practise.
-Make your practise as close to the real thing as possible.
-Set aside time each week to work through a case study, write written exercises, and get your presentations done.
+Just like interviews, the best way to improve is a regular practice.
+Make your practice as close to the real thing as possible.

-You should already have your list of big companies, but we have gone the extra mile and provided industry-specific lists of Tier 2 sponsors that we help our clients apply to:
+You should already have your list of 40+ companies, but we wanted to go the extra mile and give you industry specific lists of 130+ companies we help our clients to apply to.

 Banking and Finance